 Get in

-[edit]Lisburn is just over 9 miles southwest of Belfast.
-There's a free Park & Ride at Sprucefield (M1 junction 8) though it's intended for commuters into Belfast.
+[edit]Lisburn is 9 miles southwest of Belfast, follow M1.
+There's a free Park & Ride at Sprucefield (M1 junction 8) mostly used by commuters into Belfast.

-Trains run every 30 min from Bangor via several Belfast stations to Lisburn (30 min), and continue to Lurgan and Portadown.
+Trains run every 15 min from Belfast Grand Central to Lisburn (25 min), and continue to Lurgan and Portadown.

-The Belfast-Dublin Enterprise trains don't stop here (except for one weekend train), change at Portadown.
+The Belfast-Dublin Enterprise trains don't stop here except once on Sunday, change at Portadown.

-Ulsterbus 109A runs hourly M-Sa from Antrim town via Belfast International Airport (BFS IATA, aka Aldergrove) and Crumlin to Lisburn.
+Bus 109A runs hourly M-Sa from Antrim via Belfast International Airport (BFS IATA, aka Aldergrove) and Crumlin to Lisburn.

-Expressway Bus X1 runs every couple of hours from Dublin Busáras and Airport (DUB IATA) via Newry and Banbridge, halting at Sprucefield retail park at the south edge of Lisburn on its way into Belfast.
+Goldliner X1 runs every couple of hours from Dublin Busáras and Airport (DUB IATA) via Newry and Banbridge, halting at Sprucefield retail park at the south edge of Lisburn on its way into Belfast.
+Don't take X2 or the Aircoach, which are non-stop to Belfast.

 Get around